Raptor057/Minimal-Gym/README.md

 - Stock cannot go negative (enforced in Sales + Inventory).
 - Refunds add stock back.
 - Cash session must be open to record sales and payments.
+- Versions are stored in `Web Api/VERSION` and `Web Client/VERSION` and shown in sidebar/login.